flyntwp/generator-flynt/README.md

 Run `yo flynt` to start the generator.
 You can select between **Components** and **Features**.

+If you want to check or uncheck a file for the generator make sure to use **space** to check/uncheck your selection. **enter** will submit your selection.

 ## Contribution

 1. Clone the project